Avery-Hat/Pokedex-GO-REPL/README.md

-# Pokedex CLI — Map, Explore, Catch & Inspect
+# Pokedex CLI: Map, Explore, Catch & Inspect

 This CLI lets you browse Pokémon **location areas**, explore which Pokémon appear there, and build a personal **Pokédex** using the public [PokeAPI](https://pokeapi.co/).